 These shades are extremely flexible, making them a good choice for windows of nonstandard shapes.
 The combs give this product their distinctive look but they also trap air, which makes these shades both sound and thermal insulators.
 Honeycomb shades can be installed vertically or even horizontally because they’re lightweight.

 Honeycomb shades are the preferred choice for many due to the advantages they provide, ranging from better insulation to privacy and light control.
-However, they do also have their disadvantages that you need to know about before actually purchasing them for your home.
+However, they do also have their disadvantages that you need to consider before actually purchasing them for your home.

 Honeycomb shades have a small profile and don’t require a lot of depth.
 When the fabric is raised, the shade stacks at the top which raises in size depending on the length of the shade.

 If you’re looking for window treatments that, apart from better insulation, also provide greater privacy—then honeycomb shades would be the right choice.
-They’re better equipped to block out light more efficiently as compared to other treatments.
-This becomes possible because of the multiple layers they have that effectively block out light which means it’s difficult to look through these shades from the outside.
+They’re better equipped to block out light more efficiently as compared to other treatments, due to the multiple layers that effectively block out light and make it difficult to look through these shades from the outside.
 For an additional level of privacy, select the double cell option with blackout or room darkening fabrics.

 Difficulty in Cleaning